tedsluis/dump1090-kubernetes/README.md

 # dump1090-kubernetes
 Demo: Run one or more dump1090-mutability instances on a Kubernetes cluster (in the cloud).
 Horizontal scaling in Docker containers behind a load balancer makes dump1090 accessable for a large audiences.

+Running a dump1090 in a Kubernetes cluster makes it possible to do:
+* rolling updates of new versions of dump1090.
+* roll back to a previous version.
+* improve availability.
+* scale up and down the number of dump1090 instances depending on the number of load.

+### Demo contents

 * Create a single pod with a dump1090 instance.
 * Create a replication controller with multiple dump1090 instances.